-Asthma severity can be assessed retrospectively from the level of treatment (p14) required to control symptoms and exacerbations.
-Mild asthma is asthma that can be controlled with Step 1 or 2 treatment.
-Severe asthma is asthma that requires Step 4 or 5 treatment, to maintain symptom control.
-It may appear similar to asthma that is uncontrolled due to lack of treatment.
+(p14) required to control symptoms and exacerbations.
+Mild asthma is asthmathat can be controlled with Step 1 or 2 treatment.
+Severe asthma is asthmathat requires Step 4 or 5 treatment, to maintain exacts. appear similar to asthma that is uncontrolled due to lack of treatmer

-HOW TO INVESTIGATE UNCONTROLLED ASTHMA
+HOW TO INVESTIGATE UNCONTROLLED ASTHMA <